Skip to content

 The Discovery Endpoint

-The discovery endpoint serves the OpenID Provider Metadata document at /.well-known/openid-configuration.
-Relying parties fetch it to auto-configure: it advertises the issuer, the endpoint URLs, and the server's OIDC capabilities.
+The discovery endpoint supplies the OpenID Provider Metadata document at /.well-known/openid-configuration.
+Each Client reads this Discovery Document and configures itself.
+The document gives the Issuer, the endpoint URLs, and the OIDC capabilities of the server.

-authorizationServer.openidConfiguration() returns a plain ResponseInterface, so every adapter handles it without extra wiring.
+authorizationServer.openidConfiguration() returns a ResponseInterface.
+Thus every adapter handles it in the usual way.

 INFO

-• This endpoint requires OIDC to be enabled (set the issuer option and the oidc config block on the AuthorizationServer).
+• You must enable OIDC.
+Set the issuer option and the oidc block on the AuthorizationServer.

-• The document is built from the issuer option and the oidc config block; it is safe to cache.
+• The library builds the document from the issuer option and the oidc block.
+You can cache the document.

 ts